stefantaubert/quora-competition/README.md

 - if you have old version of cmake: deinstall old version and install new version from https://cmake.org/download/ to usr/local/bin

-- open terminal in src/main
+- open terminal in e.g. /lib
 	git clone --recursive https://github.com/dmlc/xgboost
 	cd xgboost; make -j4
 	cd build